Dallinger/Dallinger/docs/source/configuration.rst

 ``recruiters`` *unicode - custom format*
-    When using multiple recruiters in a single experiment run via the ``multi`` setting for the ``recruiter`` config key, ``recruiters`` allows you to specify which recruiters you'd like to use, and how many particpants to recruiter from each recruiter.
-The syntax for this value is:
+    When using multiple recruiters in a single experiment run via the ``multi`` setting for the ``recruiter`` config key, ``recruiters`` allows you to specify which recruiters you'd like to use, and how many participants to recruit from each.
+The special syntax for this value is:

     ``recruiters = [nickname 1]: [recruits], [nickname 2]: [recruits], etc.``